This story was first published on Dec 9, 2014 and updated on Jan 8, 2018.

 For Chinese New Year, it will have a pop-up sale offering items such as ang kar prawns, sea cucumber, wagyu beef and pomfret.
 The products are imported from countries such as Australia, Japan and the United States.

 Prices start at $35 for 500g of Japanese Hokkaido scallops; $39 for 500g of Taiwanese abalone; and $88 for 300g of Japanese Matsusaka Chuck Roll Shabu.
+Note that prices may change in the run-up to the holiday.

 Where: 15 Fishery Port Road, Jurong